The North Face ThermoBall Jacket

-Warmth wise, we put it on par with popular lightweight synthetics like the Arc’teryx Atom LT and Patagonia Nano Puff.
+Warmth wise, we put the ThermoBall on par with popular lightweight synthetics like the Patagonia Nano Puff, and found it to be slightly warmer than the Arc’teryx Atom LT.
 This means that it isn’t built for high alpine adventures, but works great as an outer layer during the shoulder seasons where temperatures are often in the mid to lower 40s Fahrenheit.
-As a midlayer for downhill skiing, we’ve been comfortable in it even as temperatures dip into the teens.
+As a midlayer for downhill skiing, we’ve been comfortable in it even as temperatures dip into the single digits.

 As with its weight, the ThermoBall is packable for a synthetic but won’t be confused for a premium down piece.
 The jacket compresses easily into its large left-hand pocket, which includes a two-sided zipper for storage.
 The tall pocket gives the ThermoBall a long rectangular shape when packed, and we found it fairly easy to compress the jacket even further when stuffing it into a daypack or suitcase.
-If packed size is important to you, we recommend spending up for a down jacket or ultralight synthetic like the Micro Puff, but we think most travelers and backpackers won’t have much to complain about with the ThermoBall.
+If packed size is important to you, we recommend spending up for a down jacket or ultralight synthetic like the Patagonia Micro Puff, but we think most travelers and backpackers won’t have much to complain about with the ThermoBall.

 At its release, the ThermoBall was touted as a viable option for high-output use, but it’s since been overtaken by a number of more recent releases in the growing active insulation market.
-New options like The North Face’s own Ventrix jacket are made with stretchy and breathable liners, insulation, and shells that do an impressive job of regulating your temperature during aerobic activities (for more information, see our in-depth Ventrix review).
+Newer options like The North Face’s own Ventrix jacket are made with stretchy and breathable liners, insulation, and shells that do an impressive job of regulating your temperature during aerobic activities (for more information, see our in-depth Ventrix review).
 The ThermoBall, on the other hand, is more like a down jacket—its aim is to efficiently trap heat and block light rain and wind.
 As a result, the smooth interior doesn’t wick away sweat and can become slippery and clammy rather quickly.
 Depending on your intended use, this isn’t necessarily a deal breaker, but don’t expect the ThermoBall to excel in activities like climbing or backcountry skiing.

 The North Face uses a 15-denier (D) shell and lining, which is on the thin end for a jacket of this type.
-It is a high quality ripstop polyester with a nice feel, but it doesn’t inspire a lot of confidence when brushing up against branches and rock or even in day-to-day life.
+It is a high-quality ripstop polyester with a nice feel, but it doesn’t inspire a lot of confidence when brushing up against branches and rock or even in day-to-day life.
 If we were to make a change to the jacket (in addition to the fit that we cover below), beefing up the exterior durability would rank highly.
 The ThermoBall already isn’t intended for minimalists, so adding another ounce or two for the security of a tough shell seems like a worthwhile trade-off to us (note: opting for a "matte" finish jacket will get you a stronger 30D shell, but the classic colors only come with 15D).
-That being said, the rest of the jacket is well made and we love the quality of the main zipper in particular, which has large teeth and has operated flawlessly.
+That being said, the rest of the jacket is well-made and we love the quality of the main zipper in particular, which has large teeth and has operated flawlessly.